CharliusMechanicus/cop4331_largeproject/frontend/README.md

 You will also have to run: `touch .env` and place the appropriate line of code from the discord into there.

+Last, but not least, navigate to the src folder and follow the workflow.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).